cea-trust-platform/.github/profile/README.md

 This software is OpenSource (BSD license).

-The public TrioCFD git repository is available at: https://github.com/cea-trust-platform/TrioCFD-code
+The public TrioCFD git repository is available at **https://github.com/cea-trust-platform/TrioCFD-code**

 </font>